SpaceX, run by tech billionaire Elon Musk, has conducted the SN20 Starship prototype’s first static fire test to prepare for the spacecraft’s launch.

 The 165-foot-tall SN20, which is currently outfitted with two Raptor engines, performed a brief “static fire” test at 8.16 p.m.
 EDT at SpaceX’s Starbase facility, near the South Texas town of Boca Chica.

 The test seemed to involve just one of the two Raptors, as pointed out by commentators with NASASpaceflight.com, which live-streamed the event.
-One of SN20’s engines is a standard “sea-level” Raptor, whereas the other is a “vacuum” version, which is optimized to operate in space.
+One of SN20’s engines is a standard “sea-level” Raptor, whereas the other is a “vacuum” version optimized to operate in space.

 About half an hour after the test, SpaceX confirmed via Twitter that the vacuum Raptor had fired up.
-It was the first such trial of a vacuum Raptor integrated on a Starship vehicle, according to the company.
+According to the company, it was the first such trial of a vacuum Raptor integrated on a Starship vehicle.

 Then, at 9.18 p.m.
 EDT on Thursday, SN20 conducted a second static fire.
 This one looked a bit brighter and more powerful than the first and may have involved both Raptors, as a NASASpaceflight.com commentator noted.